Bantamlak12/alx-low_level_programming/0x09-static_libraries/README.md

 ## **libmy.a**

 This file is archive, a static library.
 Different `.c` files with the above functions are wrapped up as an object `.o` files. so it's easier to share the codes between projectes.
-Let's see how to creat a static library
+Let's see how to create a static library